MichaelAkridge-NOAA/docker-github-actions-runner/README.md

 docker-compose up -d
 ```

-# Notes: Using your New Self-hosted Runner
+# Using your New Self-hosted Runner with Github Workflows
 ## Update the YAML in your github workflow file for each job like so:
 ```
 runs-on: self-hosted
 ```
-## View Runners
+## View your Github Runners
 - Go back to your repo > Settings > Actions > Runners  to see your self hosted Runner

 <img src="https://github.com/MichaelAkridge-NOAA/docker-github-actions-runner/raw/main/docs/images/03.png"/>